 Sealy Tarns Track distance and duration: The out and back distance of Sealy Tarns track is 5.8 kilometres which will take an average of 3 to 5 hours to complete.
 Of course this can be longer if you spend a long time at the viewpoint and picnic bench.

 Sealy Tarns Track difficulty and incline: With 2,200 steps to climb over 600 meters (1,969ft) of elevation gain, the Sealy Tarns track is a fun challenge for the legs.
 The trail isn’t too technical, it’s just an unending amount of stairs!
 I would say the hike is moderately difficult, as the steps make it quite easy to navigate since there is no rocky, slippery ground to navigate.
 Of course, your fitness level depends on how easy or difficult the hike is going to be, but with the Sealy Tarns track you can literally take it step by step!

 Mueller Hut Track

-Although the Mueller hut hike isn’t the hardest in terms of distance, you will climb over 1000 meters of elevation in only 5 kilometre one way.
-Generally the purpose of the Mueller Hut hike is to stay overnight in the DOC hut which you have to pre book.
-But if you’re short in time and you’re a fit hiker, then the Mueller Hut hike is also manageable to complete in the same day.
-However, you will then miss out on sleeping under some of the most darkest skies in the world!
+Although the Mueller hut hike isn’t the hardest in terms of distance, you will climb over 1000 meters of elevation in only 5 kilometers one way.
+Generally, the purpose of the Mueller Hut hike is to stay overnight in the DOC hut which you have to pre-book.
+But if you’re short in time and you’re a fit hiker, then the Mueller Hut hike is also manageable to complete on the same day.
+However, you will then miss out on sleeping under some of the darkest skies in the world!